-- \ 'director' includes a member of the committee of management of an industrial and provident society. - \ 'securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society. - "Partner" means a spouse or civil partner, or a person with whom you are living as husband or wife, or a person with whom you are living as if you are civil partners. - "Other Registerable Interest" is a personal interest in any business of your authority which relates to or is likely to affect: - 1.7.1. any body of which you are in general control or management and to which you are nominated or appointed by your authority; or
+- 'director' includes a member of the committee of management of an industrial and provident society. - 'securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.

+"Partner" means a spouse or civil partner, or a person with whom you are living as husband or wife, or a person with whom you are living as if you are civil partners.

+"Other Registerable Interest" is a personal interest in any business of your authority which relates to or is likely to affect:

+- a) any body of which you are in general control or management and to which you are nominated or appointed by your authority; or - b) any body - (i) exercising functions of a public nature